“A place for everything and everything in its place.” — Unknown

 Well, they do!
 That is why it’s important to keep their food and water away from nesting bars or nesting boxes because (you guessed it!) they’ll poop right in or on them.

-So our feeder is hanging right in the middle of the coop for this reason so they can’t possibly poop anywhere close to on it.
+So our feeder is hanging right in the middle of the coop for this reason so they can’t possibly poop anywhere close to or on it.

 Plus, their water system is right next to it.
 I’m going to share a frugal tip about watering chickens.
 When we first got chickens we invested in this fancy watering system because we thought it would be the best for them.

 Ummm…no. Chickens actually like to gulp water instead of having to peck to get it out.

 After realizing this, we tossed the fancy watering system and put a bucket in its place.
 It is a smaller bucket so the chickens can drink from it, but they are so happy because they can easily stick their head in it and guzzle water.

 Now, if you have a smaller number of chickens you can probably get away with one of the smaller poultry waterers.
 We have enough chickens that we’d have to have multiple of those and to be honest, I’m frugal and don’t really want to make that investment when a bucket works just as well.